 “The idea that parents or kids had a choice, it’s really very coercive decisions,” says attorney Leslie Lipson.

-Lipson works with the Georgia Advocacy Office, a federally funded organization that helps protect people with disabilities.
-She has never met David, and is not involved in his case, but represents other children fighting to be understood, especially as schools turn to the police to enforce rules.
+At the time of our interview, Lipson worked with the Georgia Advocacy Office, a federally funded organization that helps protect people with disabilities.
+She has never met David, and is not involved in his case, but represented other children fighting to be understood, especially as schools turn to the police to enforce rules.

 “The school is very compliance based for all kids.
 The move to zero tolerance, putting school resource officers in every school, we say it’s protecting kids.
 But we know that the data on violence is not any better, but the data on criminalization, especially for kids with disabilities and children of color is astounding,” says Lipson.